-Look at the jar below – do you have any of those your house?
+Look at the jars below – do you have any of those your house?

-You know, the jars ones that you’ve emptied and washed, secretly hoping the dishwasher would get rid of the label for you, but it didn’t, so you reuse it anyway and will hope the dishwasher will remove the label the next time it’s washed?
+You know, the jars ones that you’ve emptied and washed, secretly hoping the dishwasher would get rid of the label for you, but it didn’t, so you reuse it anyway and hope the dishwasher will remove the label the next time it’s washed?

 Yeah, that’s about how it works in my house, lol.
 I used to have lots.
 LOTS.
 But… they’re gone.
 Vamanos.
 Vamoose.
 Nada.
 Elvis has left the building!

-I found a magic potion that will remove labels from jars.
-And guess what!
+I found a magic potion that will remove labels from And guess what!
 You probably already have some of this potion under your bathroom sink.

 It’s called rubbing alcohol.

 Who knew, right?
 You know how vinegar has a bazillion uses?
 I’d venture to say that rubbing alcohol has quite a few too.
 I’ve only tried two so far, but both worked well so I’m sure there’s more!

 Once I took off one label, I had to take off more.
 When I say “more,” I really mean all of them.

 - Pour rubbing alcohol into a wide yet shallow container and set your ugly jars with the label facing downward.
 Let them sit for 5-10 minutes (or even longer, like during nap time or during dinner, etc.)

 - Take out the jar and the label should wipe right off.

-- If it’s a stubborn label (like some of the Smucker’s jams), put it back in the alcohol an let it sit for an hour (or while you’re doing something else) and try to remove it again.
+- If it’s a stubborn label (like some of the Smucker’s jams), put it back in the alcohol and let it sit for an hour (or while you’re doing something else) and try to remove it again.

 - If it’s an extra stubborn label, (like Trader Joe’s coconut oil… ahem), let it soak and use a stiff brush (I used a grill brush) to help you remove the goo.
 I’ve used a wooden spoon too when my grill brush went MIA and that worked well.
 A couple drops of lemon essential oil works well too.